 Aluminum vs. Steel Dump Bodies: What’s the Difference?

-Dump truck services currently account for $19.1 billion in the U.S. with this market size expected to grow as construction picks up across the country.
-This growth means many fleet owners may be looking for additional dump trucks to fulfill service needs.
+Dump truck services currently account for $19.1 billion in the U.S.; this market size is expected to grow as construction picks up across the country.
+This growth means many fleet owners may seek additional dump trucks to fulfill service needs.

-When selecting your dump truck, choosing a steel or aluminum dump body is one of the first and most important decisions you’ll make.
-These metals can make or break the success of a job, so you must choose your material wisely.
+When selecting your dump truck, one of your first and most important decisions is whether to choose a steel or aluminum dump body.
+These metals can make or break a job’s success, so you must choose your material wisely.
 Base your final decision on various factors, including the metal’s weight capacity, strength and durability, cost, fuel efficiency, safety, and routine maintenance needs.

-While both steel and aluminum are great for commercial use, part of making a long-term investment is understanding your options.
+While both steel and aluminum are great for commercial use, understanding your options is part of making a long-term investment.
 We’re here to guide you through the process of buying a dump body that will last for years to come.
-Read on to discover the differences between steel and aluminum dump body trailers, and more.
+Read on to discover the differences between steel and aluminum dump body trailers.

 What is a Dump Body?

-A dump body is a semi-permanent structure designed for trucks to store and haul materials, to eventually disposing of its content through gravity.
-When most people think about dump trucks, the most common image that comes to mind is a truck with a dump body that gets lifted into the air with hydraulics to unload whatever its hauling.
+A dump body is a semi-permanent structure designed for trucks to store and haul materials and eventually dispose of their contents through gravity.
+When most people think about dump trucks, the most common image that comes to mind is a truck with a dump body that gets lifted into the air with hydraulics to unload whatever it’s hauling.

 It’s important to note that dump bodies are somewhat fixed when attached to a truck since they do not have their own axles.
 Dump trailers have a similar function to dump bodies, but they are not permanent attachments.
 Unlike dump bodies, dump trailers typically have two axles and their own landing gear, which means they can be detached from a truck via the fifth wheel and left behind.